 Before going to 1885, Marty complains that Clint Eastwood never wore such a ridiculous getup, and Doc doesn't know who that is.
 They have this conversation in front of a drive-in theater, in front of a poster for Revenge of the Creature, Eastwood's first film.

 Going Native: Doc has adjusted to life in 1885 very well.
-Well, he did mention how the Old West was his favorite time period.
+Although, he did say that the Old West was his favorite time period.

 Greek Chorus: The three old-timers who hang out at the saloon.